Within this document, the organisation, the City of Sydney is referred to as ‘the City’.

 The City of Sydney will also foster a culture of supporting innovation internally, becoming a digitally-enabled workplace that offers flexible working arrangements, nurtures its employees to upskill for the future and attracts and retains the top talent.

 We will collaborate with business, government, academia, education providers and advocacy groups to actively participate in realising the digital future of Sydney.
-In short, a digital Sydney will be a great place to live and work for everyone.

 I would like to see more festivals or community- based projects like Vivid that incorporate digital technologies to brighten the city and enrich Sydney’s culture.4